kmkatsma/hashicorp-tools-azure/hashicorp-azure.md

 - Not limited to only docker containers - can handle processes, containers, VM's
 - Can utilize Azure DevOps to wrap Nomad for developers

+### Why Vault?

+- Azure KeyVault is good as a backend, but _management_ of the keys is lacking
+- Vault can automate creation, renewal of secrets.
+- Let Vault do the heavy lifting; complex key management behavior should not fall to developers.

 # Why HashiCorp?

+- Beyond the tooling, what does HashiCorp offer?
 - Cloud agnostic.
 Tools to integrate across clouds; don't really care which cloud.
 - Doesn't even matter _if_ you use cloud.
 - Products Focused on Doing One Thing Well